The Pat McMahon Masters Level Exchange Scholarship Series

-In 2017, we welcomed our sixth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and in early 2018, we sent our first outbound scholar, Gurpreet Pannu, to Dublin.
+In 2017, we welcomed our sixth inbound Pat McMahon Scholarship recipient, Aidan Smyth to San Jose, and sent our first outbound scholar, Gurpreet Pannu, to Dublin.

 Aidan Smyth was born in Dublin in 1995, the eldest in a family of five.
 Aidan entered Dublin City University on an academic scholarship and last year he achieved a first class honors Bachelor’s degree in Electronic and Computer Engineering, majoring in Systems and Devices.
 During the course of his studies he completed a six month internship at Cypress Semiconductor in Dublin, where he worked as a Co-op Design and Verification Engineer.
 While working at Cypress he developed a suite of Perl testbenches and an automated project menu system for design and verification engineers in Cypress.
 Aidan was both chairperson and instructor of the DCU Taekwondo club, and has a black belt in the sport.
 His other hobbies include working with the charitable Raspberry Pi project, playing Gaelic football and following the NFL.